SEKOIA-IO/documentation/docs/integration/categories/network/haproxy.md

 ## Overview

-HAProxy is a free, open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.
-HAProxy has a lot of features and because it is located between your infrastructure and your clients, it can give you a lot of information about either of them.
+HAProxy is a free, open-source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications, distributing requests across multiple servers.
+As it operates between your infrastructure and your clients, HAProxy offers extensive monitoring capabilities.

+- **Vendor**:
 - **Plan**: Defend Prime
-- **Supported environment**: On Premise
+- **Supported Environment**: On Premise
-- **Version compatibility, if applicable**: 2.9 or highier
+- **Version Compatibility**: 2.9 or higher

-- **Detection based on**: Telemetry
+- **Detection Based On**: Telemetry
-- **Supported application or feature**:
+- **Supported Application or Feature**: Access Traffic
-    - Access Traffic
+- **Coverage Score**:

 ## High-Level Architecture Diagram

-- **Type of integration**: Outbound: PUSH to Sekoia.io
+- **Type of Integration**: Outbound (PUSH to Sekoia.io)

-- **Schema**
+- **Schema**:

 ![haproxy_architecture](/assets/integration/haproxy_architecture.png)

+!!!
+Alternative Log Collection Method

+    This will not be detailed on this documentation, but logs can also be sent directly to Sekoia.io over HTTPS using the Sekoia.io Endpoint Agent and the "Collect logs in files" method.
+This provides an alternative to the specified syslog collection method and may be preferable in certain environments.

 ## Specification

 ### Prerequisites

-- **Resource**:
-    - Self managed syslog forwarder
+- **Resource**: Self-managed syslog forwarder

-- **Network**:
-    - Customer Outbound traffic possible opening
+- **Network**: Outbound traffic allowed
 - **Permissions**:
-    - Configuration Access:
-        - Administrator or Root of the host where HAProxy application is installed.
+    - Administrator or Root access to the HAProxy host
-        - Root of the Linux server where the syslog forwarder is installed.
+    - Root access to the Linux server with the syslog forwarder

 ### Transport Protocol/Method

 - **Indirect Syslog**

-!!!
-Note
-    One can also choose to directly send those logs to Sekoia.io over HTTPS by instally a Sekoia.io Endpoint Agent and using the "Collect logs in files" methode.

 ### Logs details

-- **Supported type(s) of structure**:
+- **Supported functionalities**: See section [Overview](#overview)
-    - Plain Text
+- **Supported Structures**: Plain Text

-- **Supported verbosity level**:
+- **Supported Verbosity Levels**: Informational
-    - **Informational**: informational messages

 !!!
 Note
-    This is a description of the log level based on the taxonomy of the [RFC5425](https://datatracker.ietf.org/doc/html/rfc5424) for standardization purpose.
-Please adapt to the wording used by the editor.
+    Log levels are based on the taxonomy of [RFC5425](https://datatracker.ietf.org/doc/html/rfc5424).
+Adapt according to the terminology used by the editor.

-- **Supported functionalities**: See section "Supported application or feature" on top of this page.
-- **Default Log Location**: By default events are forwarded to `/var/lib/haproxy/dev/log` then processed by a local rsyslog to store them on `/var/log/haproxy.log`.
+- **Default Log Location**:
+    - Events forwarded to `/var/lib/haproxy/dev/log`
+    - Processed by a local rsyslog to `/var/log/haproxy.log`

 !!!
 Note
-    HAProxy configuration default file `haproxy.cfg` will be found in the directory `/etc/haproxy`
+    The default HAProxy configuration file `haproxy.cfg` is located in `/etc/haproxy`

 ### Sample of supported raw events